Mearman/openalex-python/docs/AutocompleteApi.md

     # Create an instance of the API class
     api_instance = openalex_api.AutocompleteApi(api_client)
     q = 'q_example' # str |  (optional)
-    user_agent = None # object | [docs.openalex.org/how-to-use-the-api/rate-limits-and-authentication](https://docs.openalex.org/how-to-use-the-api/rate-limits-and-authentication#the-polite-pool) (optional)
+    user_agent = 'user_agent_example' # str | [docs.openalex.org/how-to-use-the-api/rate-limits-and-authentication](https://docs.openalex.org/how-to-use-the-api/rate-limits-and-authentication#the-polite-pool) (optional)
-    mailto = None # object | The API is the primary way to get OpenAlex data.
+    mailto = 'mailto_example' # str | The API is the primary way to get OpenAlex data.
 It's free and requires no authentication.
 The daily limit for API calls is 100,000 requests per user per day.
 For best performance, add your email to all API requests The email can be either in the query string, like `mailto:example@domain.com`, or in the User-Agent request header, like `User-Agent: my-app (mailto:example@domain.com)`.
 Read more about the polite pool at [docs.openalex.org/how-to-use-the-api/rate-limits-and-authentication](https://docs.openalex.org/how-to-use-the-api/rate-limits-and-authentication#the-polite-pool). (optional)

     try:
         # /autocomplete